Nereland/Shark_Attack_Project/README.md

 <hr>
 Most shark attacks occur in the EEUU and Australia being the 37% and the 21% respectively, where water sports are frequent and also where human and shark boundaries may be less defined.

-The conclusions of this study shed light on two main issues, the first one is that, indeed, Fatal attacks count only for the 23.3% of the total amount of attacks, meaning that a 76.7% of the victims survived... so, they are not such aggresive animals and, I suggest that these attacks could be related to two main factors.
+The conclusions of this study shed light on two main issues, the first one is that, indeed, Fatal attacks count only for the 23.3% of the total amount of attacks, meaning that a 76.7% of the victims survived... so, they are not such aggresive animals.
+The second one is that I suggest that these attacks could be related to two main factors:
-On the one hand, starving periods may make sharks move from their traditional habitat to approach coastlines and, eventually, they may attack a human, but this is extremely rare as human beings are not easy preys and their own life get in risk.
-On the other had, humans are extremely invasive, and thus we invade other beings habitat.
+- The first one is that starving periods may force sharks to move from their traditional habitat to approach coastlines.
+For this reason, they may eventually attack a human, but this is extremely rare as human beings are not easy preys and their own life get in risk.
+- Second, humans are extremely invasive, and thus we invade other beings habitat.
 One hypothesis that has been drawn is that when sharks attack a human in doing water sports, it is likely to be due to a case of mistaken identity, pointing out the similarity in shape between a sufboard and a seal...
 Let's face it, we do not provide such a great meal for the risk it takes.

 ![lance-anderson-_MJKaRig1Ic-unsplash](https://i.imgur.com/nAryitt.jpg)